-And that friendship, struck up on the spur of the moment, began Don Bosco's worldwide campaign to bring young people to God.
+And that friendship, struck up on the spur of the moment, began Don Bosco's worldwide ministry to bring young people to God.
 He told Bartholomew to stay for Mass.

 The next Sunday, four ragged boys, looking badly in need of a meal and warm clothing, came to Don Bosco.
 They were certainly in very dire spiritual need.
 And their number multiplied in a few weeks, so that caring for them soon came to be a major problem.

-"You can always find a priest for them," said Don Bosco, "these boys need me!"
+"You can always find a priest for them," said Don Bosco, "these boys, they need me!"

 In the 1840s the slums of Turin were overrun by the poverty that resulted inevitably from sweatshop factories with their hazardous machinery, child labor, and starvation wages.
 Walking through these slums, Don Bosco came face to face with his mission.
 As he visited the prisons with Father Cafasso, the conviction of his vocation seemed to shout within him: "These boys are not bad.
 Take care of them before they fall into crime--that is your task!"

 With his heart full of trust in his Lady and his pockets empty, Don Bosco courageously took up the work.
-From then on it was only "Give me souls--the souls of youngsters."
+From then on, it was only "Give me souls--the souls of young people."

-Don Bosco called his weekly band of ragged youngsters "the Oratory," a term which to his mind suggested prayer and organized recreation.
+Don Bosco called his weekly band of ragged young people "the Oratory," a term which to his mind suggested prayer and organized recreation.
 In the beginning it was a floating thing, its membership growing daily in large proportions.
-There was no one place to meet because in those troublesome times people were afraid of a large group of working boys and, besides, who relishes the uproar of some 200 lads enjoying a day's freedom from the imprisonment of a factory?
+There was no one place to meet because in those troublesome times people were afraid of a large group of working boys and besides, who relishes the uproar of some 200 boys enjoying a day's freedom from the imprisonment of a factory?

-Every Sunday they would meet in a different spot, a city church, a cemetery chapel, or an empty lot.
+Every Sunday they would meet in a different place, a city church, a cemetery chapel, or an empty lot.
 Don Bosco would hear their confessions and say Mass for them.
-An hour of religious instruction would follow, plain, homely talks coming from the heart and embodying the solid truths of the faith.
-Then the priest would take his gypsy band into the country for an all-day outing of games.
+An hour of religious instruction would follow, plain, simple talks coming from the heart and embodying the solid truths of the faith.
+Then the priest would take his band of ragged boys into the country for an all-day outing of games.
 A final talk would close the "Oratory day," and the tired bunch would trail into Turin, scattering to their homes along the way.